-Smart Money Concept
+Smart Money Concepts

-Smart Money Concepts (SMC) involves identifying and using these footprints as indicators for future market movements.
-For instance, if an institutional investor suddenly purchases bulk stocks, it might indicate a positive outlook for that particular stock or sector.
-Similarly, if major banks move towards a particular currency in the Forex market, it might suggest an upcoming rise in that currency’s value.
+For instance, an institutional investor who suddenly purchases bulk stocks might indicate a positive outlook for that particular stock or sector.
+Similarly, if major banks move towards a particular currency, it might suggest an upcoming rise in that currency’s value.
+So by identifying these big moves you can make your investment decisions accordingly and greatly benefit.

 The Core Principles of SMC Trading